Tips and tricks for collaborative data sharing, e.g. for reproducible research.

 - Open Science Framework doesn’t host data, but it does index data sets in google drive or whatever and make them coherently available to other researchers.

-The question that you are asking about all of these if you are me is: can I make a nice HTMl front-end to my media examples?
-The answer is, AFAICT, no. Only in the DIY option.
+The question that you are asking about all of these if you are me is: can I make a nice web front-end to my media examples?
+Can I play my cool movies or audio example?
+The answer is, AFAICT, not in general; one would need to build an extra front-end and even then it might have difficulty streaming video or whatever from the fancy data store.
+Media streaming is a DIY option.

-Recommendation: If your data is small, make a DIY site for users nd also make a zenodo site to host it.
+Recommendation: If your data is small, make a DIY site to show it off for users and also make site on e.g. Zenodo to host if for future users.

-If you are sharing data for ongoing collaboration (you are still accumulating data) you might want a different tool, with less focus on DOIs/verification and more on convenient updating and reproducibility of intermediate results.
+If you are sharing data for ongoing collaboration (the experiments are are still accumulating data) you might want a different tool, with less focus on DOIs/verification and more on convenient updating and reproducibility of intermediate results.

 Realistically, seeing how often data sets are found to be flawed, or how often they can be improved, I’m not especially interested in verifiable one-off spectacular data releases.
 I’m interested in accessing collaborative, incremental, and improvable data.
 That is, after all, how research itself progresses.